shingie11/RemoteOperatedVehicle/ChBrREADME.md

 ./zxing test.png

 This should result in "www.rochester.edu" message appear on the terminal and a file called "Decoderlogdata.txt" appear in the build directory.

+B) Code Explaination:

+1) pbatforcohqraz.m : The main file for implementing Pilot block and adaptive thresholding technique.

+2) pbotforcohqraz.m : The main file for implementing Pilot block and Otsu thresholding technique.

+3) locatebarcode.m : Code for locating the barcode which is embedded in an image (plain or natural).